Romani people in Poland: Interwar period

 Poland gained its independence in 1918 and the Second Polish Republic was formed.
 In 1930, the emergence of a nationalist sentiment in Poland encouraged the development of a separate Roma authority, predominantly composed of the Kalderash subgroup.
 The Kalderash gained recognition by non-Roma authorities such as, the Police, by performing requested tasks in exchange for validation of the Roma authority.
 In 1918, the first two Roma kings emerged: Michalak I and Gregory, their rule was premised on publicising the Roma's interests and concerns.
 In 1928, records show the appointment of Jan Michalak and Dymitr Koszoe Kwiek.

-In 1930, Michalak Kwiek was the first ‘Gypsy King’ to be publicly crowned in Warsaw.
+In 1930, Michalak Kwiek was the first 'Gypsy King' to be publicly crowned in Warsaw.
 Speculations by the public about Kwiek prioritising his self-interest lead to his dethroning.
 In August 1930, Vasil Kwiek attained the throne.
 In 1934 Michal attempted to regain the throne through a re-election, the outcome of his attempt is disputed by academics.
 Klimová-Alexander states that his attempt failed, Ficowski and Liegeois state that he was successful and reigned for a further five years.

-Following 1934, competing claims to the throne emerged, Janusz Kwiek was the last ruler, who reigned from 1937 until he was subsequently killed during the Holocaust (WWII).
+Following 1934, competing claims to the throne emerged, Janusz Kwiek was the last ruler, who reigned from 1937 until he was subsequently killed during the Porrajmos (WWII).

 World War II

-The ‘Romani Holocaust’ or Porrajmos, denotes the Nazi effort to eliminate the Roma population.
-As per Ian Hancock and Yitzhak Arad, the number of Romani deaths are uncertain due to the concealment of records in ‘mass extermination camps’ such as "Birkenau, Belzec, Treblinka".
+The 'Romani Holocaust' or Porrajmos, denotes the Nazi effort to eliminate the Roma population.
+As per Ian Hancock and Yitzhak Arad, the number of Romani deaths are uncertain due to the concealment of records in 'mass extermination camps' such as "Birkenau, Belzec, Treblinka".

 Arad writes that albeit the Roma were racially Aryan, their nomadism was depicted by the Nazis as a threat to European societies.
-In 1941, Heinrich Himmler, a leading member of the Nazi party sent 5,000 Roma to the ‘Łódź ghetto’ in Poland, which contained a Roma designated camp: Zigeunerlager.
+In 1941, Heinrich Himmler, a leading member of the Nazi party sent 5,000 Roma to the 'Łódź ghetto' in German-occupied Poland, which contained a Roma designated camp: Zigeunerlager.
 Due to poor maintenance conditions "spotted fever" arose and killed over seven hundred Roma.
 Bełzec was another labour camp which accommodated 2,500 Roma; poor working conditions in Bełzec lead to a malnutrition epidemic as well as the dispersion of diseases such as typhoid.

 The Roma were also sent to camps in Auschwitz-Birkenau and Warsaw and then sent to Treblinka and killed.
-Some were murdered in gas chambers and others were shot at the ‘Lazarett’.
+Some were murdered in gas chambers and others were shot at the 'Lazarett'.
 Arad estimates that in "Krakow, Sanok, Jalso and Rzeszow", around 1,000 Romanies were shot.
-Celinska estimates that 220,000-500,000 Roma were killed during the Holocaust.
+Celinska estimates that 220,000–500,000 Roma were killed during the Holocaust.

 While both Roma and Jewish populations were persecuted during the holocaust, the Roma have mainly been left out of reparation conversations due to the citizenship-based nature of such policies.

-As of the Second World War, Poland is considered an ethnically and culturally homogenous country.
+As of the Second World War, Poland is considered an ethnically and culturally homogeneous country.
 Additionally, in Polish society, discrimination against Romani people is considered a social, rather than ethnic issue.